 The European Union is an economic and political union of 28 member states and nearly 500 million citizens, and forms the world’s largest trading bloc.
 It also represents the fastest and most ambitious example of legal, economic, and political integration in modern times.
+With ambition comes risk, however, and the EU is currently facing the most serious existential challenge in its history, with the combined impact of "Brexit," the continuing fallout and loss of mutual trust from the Euro crisis, the migration crisis, and the rise of semi-authoritarian, "populist" political regimes in Hungary and Poland.
 This course provides a general introduction to the European Union’s legal system and to selected topics of substantive EU law.
 In the first two-thirds of the course, we will study (1) the EU's political institutions and its lawmaking processes, (2) the system of legal remedies and the jurisdiction of the Court of Justice of the European Union, and (3) the constitutional law of the EU, including (a) the relationship between EU law and the domestic laws of the 28 member states and (b) EU human rights law.
-In the last third of the course, we will study selected topics of substantive EU law which may include free movement of goods, competition/antitrust, free movement of workers, and sex discrimination law.
+In the last third of the course, we will study selected topics of substantive EU law which may include free movement of goods, competition/antitrust law, free movement of workers, sex discrimination law, "Brexit," as well as the migration and Euro crises.
 Exam.